timrichardson/keylight_control_unofficial/README.md

 # keylight_control_unofficial

-command line tool for Elgato
+command line tool for Elgato Keylight

+There can potentially be more than one of these, but I only have one, and this command is hardcoded to use the first one it finds.

 ```
     usage: keylight_control [-h] [--bright BRIGHT] [--temp TEMP] [--ip IP]